et in the picturesque village of Burpham in the South Downs

 Part of our purpose, being at the centre of the community, is to use our position to raise money for local charities.
-In our first year we raised over £2000 for Chestnut Tree House; last year we raised over £7,995 for four local charities.
+In our first year we raised over £2,000 for Chestnut Tree House; last year we raised over £7,000 for our local charities.
 In 2016 we added The Lavinia Norfolk Centre at Angmering School, and our hope is to expand our fundraising success even further this year.

-Sawdays have awarded us a Community Pub Award - read more
+Sawdays awarded us a Community Pub Award in 2014/15 - read more

 This year we are supporting

-five local charities through an optional 50p donation per table.
-Last year we raised over £7,995 for these local charities, and we plan to do even better this year - see the next few slides for more details. . .
+our local charities through an optional 50p donation per table.
+Last year we raised over £7,000 for these local charities, and we plan to do even better this year - see the next few slides for more details. . .

 Based in the Chichester area,